bitdust-io/devops/README.md

 To run a new BitDust release, you must already fork and clone both repositories.
 Basically, you need to do those actions only once and keep your repositories up-to-date with the main branches.

-Here we assume your fork will be "origin" and main repository will be added as "upstream":
+Here we assume your fork will be "origin" and the main repository will be added as "upstream":

     # fork and clone development repo
     git clone git@github.com:<your GitHub username here>/devel.git bitdust.devel